UMKC’s campus has a wide variety of resources for students beyond the classroom.

 Individuals with speech or hearing impairments may contact the University by using Relay Missouri at 800-735-2966 (TT) or 800-735-2466 (voice).

 The UMKC Student HelpLine is the informational resource for our campus community.
 Staff focus on problem-solving and assist students with understanding campus policies, procedures, and information about the University.
-The Student HelpLine can be reached at 816-235-2222 where you can speak with a representative (for computer and technology-related questions, please contact the Computer HelpDesk call center at 816-235-2000).
+The Student HelpLine can be reached at 816-235-2222 where you can speak with a representative (for computer and technology-related questions, please contact the Technology Support Center at 816-235-2000).

-Offices and services at the Student Success Center include: UMKC Welcome Center, International Student Affairs, Academic Support and Mentoring, Career Services, MindBody Connection, University College, Writing Studio, International Academic Programs, School of Medicine Advising for Students in Years 1 and 2, UMKC Dining Services, and the Barbershop.
+Offices and services at the Student Success Center include: UMKC Welcome Center, International Student Affairs, Academic Support and Mentoring, Career Services, Veteran Student Support Services, University College, Writing Studio, International Academic Programs, School of Medicine Advising for Students in Years 1 and 2, UMKC Dining Services, and the Barbershop.

 Built by students, for students, the Union features 10,000 sq. ft. of space exclusively for student organizations.
-The Union also houses the Student Government Senate chambers, Office of Student Involvement, Multicultural Student Affairs, University Bookstore, computer lab, lounge areas, coffee-shop performance stage, retail food court, meeting spaces, roof-top terrace, 329-seat theater, and a 6,300 sq. ft. multi-purpose room.
+The Union also houses the Student Government Senate chambers, Division of Student Affairs – Dean of Students Office, Office of Student Involvement, Multicultural Student Affairs, University Bookstore, MindBody Connection, computer lab, lounge areas, coffee shop and performance stage, retail food court, meeting spaces, roof-top terrace, 329-seat theater, and a 6,300 sq. ft. multi-purpose room.
 The facility is LEED Gold Certified and makes innovative use of reclaimed materials, natural lighting, and sustainability initiatives.

 Students have several options regarding transportation around campus and around the city.
 Options include the UMKC Campus Shuttle and free access (with Student ID) to the entire Kansas City Metro Bus System (access paid for by a student fee).
 Other options include ZipCar short-term car rental program and the Bike Share KC program.